Scholarships & Grants

 - Gates Millennium Scholars: The goal of GMS is to promote academic excellence and to provide an opportunity for outstanding minority students with significant financial need to reach their highest potential by (1) reducing financial barriers for African American, American Indian/Alaska Native, Asian Pacific Islander American, and Hispanic American students with high academic and leadership promise who have significant financial need, (2) increasing the representation of these target groups in the disciplines of computer science, education, engineering, library science, mathematics, public health, and the sciences, where these groups are severely underrepresented (3) developing a diversified cadre of future leaders for America by facilitating successful completion of bachelor's, master's and doctoral degrees, and (4) providing seamless support from undergraduate through doctoral programs for students selected as Gates Millennium Scholars entering target disciplines.
 Click here for more information.

-- JFEW Fellowship: The Jewish Foundation for the Education of Women (JFEW) is a private, nonsectarian organization that provides scholarships to women with financial need living in the New York City area.
-This scholarship is granted to women who intend to pursue teaching careers in mathematics or science in New York City public schools (two students per academic year).
-JFEW recipients are selected by a faculty committee at Teachers College and, if awarded, receive a scholarship in the amount of (at least) $42,000.
-Upon graduation, recipients must commit to teaching in a New York City public school for at least two years and be a New York City resident, or live within 50 miles of New York City.
-Students eligible for JFEW consideration will be contacted by the Office of Financial Aid before the start of the appropriate Fall semester.
-Please contact our office for more information.
+- JFEW Fellowship: This scholarship is granted to two women per year who intend to pursue teaching careers in mathematics or science in New York City public schools.
+If awarded, recipients receive a scholarship in the amount of at least $42,000.
+Upon graduation, JFEW fellows must commit to teaching in a New York City public school for at least two years and be a New York City resident, or live within 50 miles of New York City.
+Applicants do not have to be Jewish to apply or receive the scholarship.
+Click here for more information.

-- Lemann Fellowship: The Lemann Fellowship at Teachers College, Columbia University, is an extension of the commitment and generosity of the Lemann Foundation to foster educational service and exchange between Brazil and the Teachers College educational community.
-Applicants who are current or former residents of Brazil, who have demonstrated interest in social change in Brazil, and intend to use their master's degree from Teachers College to further those interests will be successful candidates for the Lemann Fellowship fund.
-This newly created fund will provide full tuition, plus partial room and board, annually, for qualified master's degree candidates.
-Contact our office for more information.
+- Lemann Fellowship: The Lemann Fellowship is intended to foster educational service and exchange between Brazil and the Teachers College community.
+Current or former residents of Brazil, or applicants who have demonstrated interest in social change in Brazil and intend to use their master's degree from TC to further those interests, are welcome to apply.
+This fund will provide full tuition, plus partial room and board, annually, for qualified master's degree candidates.
+Click here for more information.

-- LGBTQ Diversity Scholarship: This scholarship is for students interested in a career that supports LGBTQ populations in the field of health, education, and psychology.
+- LGBTQ Diversity Scholarship: TC is collaborating with the Tyler Clementi Foundation to offer this award for the first time in 2014.
+It is intended for students interested in a career that supports LGBTQ populations in the fields of health, education, and psychology.
 This scholarship will award $18,000 in tuition assistance to selected recipients who demonstrate a commitment to research and practice surrounding LGBTQ issues and awareness.
-TC is collaborating with the Tyler Clementi Foundation in offering this scholarship for this first time in 2014.
-Recipients of the award will be expected to construct a relevant service or research contribution to the Foundation.
-Click here to learn how to apply.
+Click here for more information, or view this website to learn more about the Tyler Clementi Foundation.

 - Margaret Mead Fellowship: This fund is for students who plan to pursue a Master of Arts degree in Anthropology and Education.
 Three fellows will each receive funding to cover 10 of the 32 points required to complete the degree.
 All who are interested can learn more about the Anthropology and Education program by clicking here.
 To apply for the fellowship, please indicate in your Statement of Purpose (part of your application for admission) that you would like to be considered.
 Find detailed instructions on how to apply to TC by visiting the Office of Admission website.
 For additional questions, please contact Chris Fields (email@example.com) or Deanna Gregory (firstname.lastname@example.org.

-- QUIERE (Quality Universally Inclusive Early Responsive Education) Scholars: The Integrated Early Childhood Education Masters Program at Teachers College, Columbia University invites applications for scholarships made available through a new personnel preparation grant federally funded by the U.S. Department of Education.
-QUIERE scholars (teachers funded through QUIERE) will be prepared as dually certified early childhood and early childhood special educators.
-They also will address the critical needs of infants, toddlers, and young children with disabilities and their families, particularly those of immigrant backgrounds.
+- QUIERE (Quality Universally Inclusive Early Responsive Education) Scholars: The Quality Universally Inclusive Early Responsive Education (QUIERE) scholarship will provide funding to students prepared as dually certified early childhood and early childhood special educators.
+These students will address the critical needs of infants, toddlers, and young children with disabilities and their families, particularly those of immigrant backgrounds.
 Click here for more information.

-- Riady Scholars Fund: Prospective master's degree students who are citizens of Indonesia and other countries within Southeast Asia and have a commitment to teaching, education management, or educational policy are eligible to apply for the new Riady Scholars Fund.
-The Riady family supports education worldwide, contributes to Teachers College's Annual Fund, and manages the largest private education foundation in Southeast Asia, covering nearly 40,000 students.
-The family has also contributed $1 million to the Columbia University Global Center in Beijing.
-The Fund will provide tuition and room and board for qualified recipients, for an annual fellowship of $70,000 per year.
+- Riady Scholars Fund: Prospective master's degree students who are citizens of Indonesia and other countries within Southeast Asia and have a commitment to teaching, education management, or educational policy are eligible to apply for the Riady Scholars Fund.
+The fund will provide tuition and room and board for qualified recipients, for an annual fellowship of $70,000 per year.
 Click here for more information.

 - Televisa Graduate Research Fellowship: The Televisa Graduate Research Fellowship is designed to support students with demonstrated financial need and interest in improving K-12 education for Latinos and the professional development of teachers focused on improving outcomes for Latino students.
 Through the Research Fellowship, Masters or Doctoral students will receive funding for research projects focused on closing the achievement gap for Latinos, with the aim of helping to leverage and amplify the research agendas of selected faculty working in this critical area.
 The Televisa Graduate Research Fellows will work closely with faculty who will serve as their advisors and mentors with the goal of helping the Fellows develop research skills and ensure that they successfully complete their research and degrees.
 To be considered, you need to have completed a 13-14 FAFSA and have a scholarship application on file.
 You will be considered for this award upon nomination by a faculty member.
 Please note that 2013-2014 decisions for the Televisa award have already been made.